 - Calculate VPN Gateway pricing.

 An Azure virtual network (VNet) may be created and the pool's compute nodes created within it.
 This provides an extra level of isolation for the Batch runs and allows authentication using Azure Active Directory (AAD).
-See Pool network configuration for more information.
+For more information, see Pool network configuration.

-There are two ways to authenticate a Batch application using AAD:
+There are two ways to authenticate a Batch application using Azure Active Directory (AAD):

 Integrated authentication.
 A batch application using AAD accounts can use the account to gain resources to data stores and other resources.